-For more information on editing access control lists (ACLs), granting or removing permissions for events, and other permissions-related topics, see the ArcSight Console User's Guide on the ESM documentation page.
+For more information on editing access control lists (ACLs), granting or removing permissions for events, and other permissions-related topics, see the ArcSight Console User's Guide.

 Managing Saved Searches

 The Saved Searches tab displays all saved searches and supports adding, editing, and deleting saved searches.